-(c) Rotation of Engagement Partner/Lead Partners
+c.
+Rotation of Engagement Partner/Lead Partners

-The Audit Committee shall, after taking into account the opinions of management, evaluate the performance of the Auditor and the engagement partner/lead partners and shall ensure that the engagement partner/lead partners rotate when required or necessary.
+The Audit Committee shall, after taking into account the opinions of management, evaluate the performance of the Auditor and the engagement partner/lead partners and shall discuss the rotation of the engagement partner/lead partner with management when required or necessary.

-(d) Pre-Approval of Non-Audit Services
+d.
+Pre-Approval of Non-Audit Services